Siege of Akhoulgo

-The siege of Akhulgo (1839) was a siege during the Murid War in the Caucasus.
-General Grabbe besieged Imam Shamil in the rock-fortress of Akhulgo.
+The siege of Akhulgo took place in June–August 1839 during the Caucasian War between the Russian Empire and the Caucasian Imamate led by Shamil.
+General Pavel Grabbe besieged Imam Shamil in the rock-fortress of Akhulgo.
 After 80 days the rock was taken and most of the defenders were killed, but Shamil managed to escape.

 Geography

 About 75 km west of the Caspian Sea the east-flowing Andi Koysu joins the north-flowing Avar Koysu to form the Sulak River which flows northeast.
 All three flow in canyons.
 About 5 km south is the village of Gimry where Ghazi Muhammad was killed in 1832.
 Akhulgo is about 5 km west.
 At Akhulgo the Andi Koysu flows east, then north, east, south and east, forming a rectangle.
 Inside the rectangle are two steep hills several hundred feet above the river.
 The western one, Old Akhulgo, is narrow and runs north-south.
 It is somewhat comma-shaped and can only be approached easily along a narrow ridge from the village of Ashitla to the southwest.
 The eastern one, New Akhulgo, is broader and higher.
 Between them runs the Ashitla River.
 At a narrow point in canyon the two hills were connected by a bridge 40 meters above the Ashitla River.
 South of New Akhulgo and outside the rectangle is the conical Surkhay’s Tower which is taller than the other two and dominates the whole area.
 In addition to their steepness there were natural and artificial caves and semi-underground houses.
 The place is a natural fortress whose only weakness is the difficulty of hauling water up from the river.